DTA

 1. Yes.
 If the child is under the age of 18, they must have a parent or guardian accompany them to court.

-2. Yes.
-If the juvenile is being charged with a felony, the officer will bring the reports to the District Attorney's Office for review and the Deputy District Attorney will decide what charges are appropriate.
-A letter is then sent to the juvenile and parents/guardians with notification of the court date.
-If the charge is a misdemeanor, the officer will write a juvenile a summons (ticket) signed by the juvenile and a parent or guardian and the court date will be on that document.
+2. If a juvenile is accused of a felony, the officer will take the reports to the District Attorney's Office for review.
+Then, the Deputy District Attorney will decide on the appropriate charges.
+After that, a letter will be sent to the juvenile and their parents or guardians, letting them know about the court date.
+For misdemeanor charges, the officer will give the juvenile a summons (ticket) to sign along with a parent or guardian.
+The court date will be written on that document.

 3. You may call their office at (970) 493-1212 and press 0 to ask for assistance or you may go to their office at #1 Old Town Square, Suite 201, Fort Collins CO 80524 and fill out an application.